johnnykvp/CyberStatDb/README.md

 https://www.linode.com/docs/guides/deploy-mysql-workbench-for-database-administration/#install-and-configure-mysql-workbench

-Default schema can be left blank as it's included in the .sql file.
+Default schema can be left blank as it's included in the CyberStat.sql file.

-Import the .sql file, using the self-contained file option.
-Default target schema can be left blank as it's included in the .sql file.
+Import the CyberStat.sql file, using the self-contained file option.
+Default target schema can be left blank as it's included in the file.

 ## Example Queries
 *Before executing any queries, I recommend looking at the Conceptual Model to see a visualization of how the database is set up.*